Why Social Media and Booking Software Must Work Together

 The trend is clear: social media and business operations are merging more deeply.
 Some future directions to watch:

-- In-platform booking: Instagram and TikTok integrating booking directly inside their apps; professionals who already have booking systems (like Goldie) will be ahead of the curve.
+• In-platform booking: Instagram and TikTok are integrating booking directly inside their apps; professionals who already have booking systems (like Goldie) will be ahead of the curve.

-- Cross-platform funnels: Using TikTok, Instagram, YouTube Shorts to feed potential clients into a centralized booking engine that manages them end-to-end.
+• Cross-platform funnels: Using TikTok, Instagram, and YouTube Shorts to feed potential clients into a centralized booking engine that manages them end-to-end.

 By embracing this convergence now, beauty and wellness professionals will stay competitive and scalable.